nigelredding/act65.github.io/_posts/2016-6-4-ComplexUniverse.md

 ---
 layout: post
 title: Explaining a complex universe
-subtitle: Definitely more questions than answers…
-rating: 3
-author: Alex
 ---

-What makes a good explanation?
 And what would happen if we could explain the universe in a theory of everything?

 Inspired by [The beginning of infinity](https://www.goodreads.com/book/show/10483171-the-beginning-of-infinity?from_search=true&search_version=service) by David Deutsch.